 80CrV2 carbon steel is renowned for its strength and uses in a wide variety of knives.
 Many reputable brands make a number of their knives from 80CrV2 steel.
-If you're considering purchasing a knife constructed from this steel, it's critical to understand how it performs.
+If you're considering purchasing a knife constructed from this steel, it's critical to understand how it performs and to know how it is formed with a sledgehammer.

 80CrV2 is a type of low-alloy steel that contains a high proportion of carbon.
 It is a cast tool steel with high chromium content and vanadium.
 It is often used in the knife business to manufacture swords, tomahawks, culinary knives, tactical knives, hunting knives, everyday carry knives, bowie knives, utility knives, and other specialized knives.